 Exercise a high degree of caution in Mozambique because of high levels of serious crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
 Avoid travelling at night.
+See Safety and security.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you're forced to hand over your passport, contact an

 Australian Embassy, High Commission or Consulate for advice.